nik786/kube-learn/ansible.md

-What is the ad-hoc command in Ansible?
+## What is the ad-hoc command in Ansible?

  Ad-hoc commands are like one-line playbooks to perform a specific task only.
 The syntax for the ad-hoc command is

-ansible [pattern] -m [module] -a "[module options]" For example, we need to reboot all servers in the staging group

-ansible atlanta -a "/sbin/reboot"  -u username --become [--ask-become-pass]
+ ansible atlanta -a "/sbin/reboot"  -u username --become

 # Ansible Tower and Its Features